gdelazzari/2048Solver/README.md

     fromIntegral (sEmpty + sHighest * 4)
 ```
 i.e. by adding together the number of empty tiles and the highest exponent multiplied by a factor of 4.
-This seems to be a good-enough heuristic.
+This seems to be a good-enough heuristic, and leads the solver to the completion of the game (the tile 2048 is obtained).

 Otherwise, at a generic game tree depth, the `score` function computes the score the solver would obtain
 by recursively choosing the best move at each step, and computing the expectation over every possible random nature's move.